Xamarsia/simple-photo-sharing-platform/README.md

 - `JUnit` is used to write unit tests.
 - `Mockito` - mocking framework for unit tests.
 - `Docker` - helps create and manage an isolated environment for building, sharing, and running applications.

+## Project Features

+- __User Authentication:__ Sign In, Sign Up, and Sign Out functionalities are provided, along with an option for Password Reset.
+  - Authentication using email addresses and passwords or popular identity provider Google.
+- __Unauthorized Preview:__ Non-authenticated users can view a news feed, posts, and other users' profiles.
+- __User Profiles:__ Customizable profiles with profile picture, bios and posts.
+- __User Interaction:__  Follow and unfollow functionality.
+  - Only authorized users are permitted to follow or unfollow users.
+  - All users can view the list of followers or followings.
+- __User Search:__ Search for users by username or full name.
+- __Content Sharing:__ Intuitive interface for viewing, creating, updating, or deleting posts.
+- __Content Interaction:__ Like and dislike feature for posts to enhance user engagement.
+  - Only authorized users are permitted to like or dislike posts.
+  - All users can view the list of users who liked a post.
+- __News:__ News feed of posts is displayed for all users.
+- __Security:__
+  - Authentication is implemented using Firebase Authentication because it leverages industry standards such as OAuth 2.0.
+  - Strict validation for user inputs and data integrity.
+  - Custom exception handler to identify and debug errors.
+  - Using DTOs to encapsulate data and transport it without any business logic.

 ## Environment Setup